Amit Sheth: Information integration

-Richer relationship identification on linked open data
+Relationship identification

-Sheth has been a strong proponent of identifying a richer and broader set of relationships, such as meronomy and causality, on the Semantic Web.
+Sheth has been a proponent of identifying a richer and broader set of relationships, such as meronomy and causality, on the Semantic Web.
 His idea of a "relationship web" is inspired from the vision of memex given by Vannevar Bush.
 Since the inception of linked data he emphasized the utilization of schema knowledge and the information present on the Web and in linked data for this purpose.
 These ideas led to a system called BLOOMS for the identification of schema-level relationships between datasets belonging to linked data.
-Another related system called PLATO allowed for the identification of partonomical relationship between entities on linked data.